Dominion of Ceylon

-Ceylon was an independent country in the Commonwealth of Nations from 1948 to 1972, that shared a monarch with other dominions of the Commonwealth.
+The Dominion of Ceylon, officially Ceylon, was an independent country in the Commonwealth of Nations from 1948 to 1972, that shared a monarch with other dominions of the Commonwealth.
 In 1948, the British Colony of Ceylon was granted independence as Ceylon.
 In 1972, the country became a republic within the Commonwealth, and its name was changed to Sri Lanka.

 History

 Independence and growth

 Following the Second World War, public pressure for independence increased.
 The British-ruled Colony of Ceylon achieved independence on 4 February 1948, with an amended constitution taking effect on the same date.
 Independence was granted under the Ceylon Independence Act 1947.
 Military treaties with the United Kingdom preserved intact British air and sea bases in the country; British officers also continued to fill most of the upper ranks of the Ceylon Army.
 Don Stephen Senanayake became the first prime minister of Ceylon.
 Later in 1948, when Ceylon applied for United Nations membership, the Soviet Union vetoed the application.
 This was partly because the Soviet Union believed that Ceylon was only nominally independent, and the British still exercised control over it because the white, educated elite had control of the government.
 In 1949, with the concurrence of the leaders of the Sri Lankan Tamils, the UNP government disenfranchised the Indian Tamil plantation workers.

 D. S. Senanayake died in 1952 after a stroke and he was succeeded by his son Dudley.
-However, in 1953 – following a massive general strike or 'Hartal' by the leftist parties against the UNP – Dudley Senanayake resigned.
+However, in 1953 - following a massive general strike or 'Hartal' by the leftist parties against the UNP - Dudley Senanayake resigned.
 He was followed by General Sir John L. Kotelawala, a senior politician and military commander and an uncle of Dudley.
 Kotelawala did not have the personal prestige or the political acumen of D. S. Senanayake.
 He brought to the fore the issue of national languages that D. S. Senanayake had suspended.
 Elizabeth II, Queen of Ceylon, toured the island in 1954 from 10 to 21 April (she also visited in 1981 from 21 to 25 October after the country became a republic.).

 In 1957 British bases were removed and Ceylon officially became a "non-aligned" country.
 The Paddy Lands Act, the brainchild of Philip Gunawardena, was passed, giving those working the land greater rights vis-à-vis absentee landlords.